helmut-hoffer-von-ankershoffen/oe-python-template/TEMPLATE.md

 ### Publishing Docker images to Docker Hub (docker.io)

 1. Sign-Up at https://hub.docker.com/
+2. Click on your avatar or profile pic and copy the username belwo that into your clipboard.
-2. Goto {{ github_repository_url_https }}/settings/secrets/actions/new and create a new repository secret called `DOCKER_LOGIN`, setting your username at Docker Hub as the value
+3. Goto {{ github_repository_url_https }}/settings/secrets/actions/new and create a new repository secret called `DOCKER_LOGIN`, setting your username at Docker Hub as the value
-2. Goto https://app.docker.com/settings/personal-access-tokens/create and create a new access token setting the description to {{ github_repository_name }}, permissions Read & Write.
+4. Goto https://app.docker.com/settings/personal-access-tokens/create and create a new access token setting the description to {{ github_repository_name }}, permissions Read & Write & Delete.
 Copy the value of the token into your clipboard.
+5. Goto {{ github_repository_url_https }}/settings/secrets/actions/new and create a new repository secret called `DOCKER_PASSWORD`, pasting the token from your clipboard as the value

+### Publishing Docker images to GitHub Container Registry (ghcr.io)

+1. This just works, no further setup required.